narendrarana3/telegram-scraper-adder/README.md

 > tsadder.py >>>> to add members

-IF YOU HAVE ANY FURTHER INTEREST OR DEAL OFFER,
+IF YOU HAVE ANY FURTHER INTEREST OR DEAL OFFER

 MESSAGE US > https://t.me/darkestscripts